adritek/jsquiz/README.md

 # jsquiz
-A fun and simple quiz game
+A simple quiz game using objects, and vanilla JavaScript.